 - College/university studies in Electrical/Mechanical Engineering, Biomedical Engineering, Physics, Chemistry, Biology, Computer Science, Information Technology or similar curriculum.

-Medisend College BMET Certificate Program is approved for the following VA Benefits:
+The AAS Program and the BMET Certificate Program are approved for VA Benefits:

 Reserve Education Assistance Program (REAP chapter 1607 of titles 10 and 32 U.S.C.)

 Post-Vietnam Era Educational Assistance (chapter 32 of title 10 U.S.C.)